 What is an ISO?
-Incentive Stock Option Basics
+Incentive Stock Options Basics

-What is an ISO stock options?
-The basics
+Incentive Stock Option Basics: What is an ISO stock option?

 tl;dr: ISOs (incentive stock options) vest over time, giving you the ability to purchase shares at a discounted rate and participate in the (potential) rise of your employers stock.
 If used properly, they are also tax advantaged.